Hello All! Here are some frequently asked questions about RS Saddles.

 Cleaning Smooth or Tooled Leather: To make sure you do not scratch your smooth leather or tooling used softer tools on these areas then on your rough-out areas.
 Start by cleaning as much dirt off as possible with a dry rag or cloth, you can also use a piece of wool (you will find this in some saddle cleaning kits) Next, use a leather cleaner to get the remaining dirt off the leather and in the tooling.
 After everything is all cleaned used a leather conditioner or oil to recondition the leather.
 When choosing a conditioner you want a conditioner that soaks in nicely.
 For oils we recommend 100% pure neatsfoot oil or olive oil.
 The neatsfoot WILL change the color of the leather and olive oil will not change the color as much.

 Getting your fenders soft and broke-in: Start by placing your saddle on a saddle rack that is open underneath.
 You will need to get a broom or stick, this will be used to turn the stirrups and fenders while the saddle sits on the stand.
-Take a oil of your choice or water and lather or wet up the backside of your fenders once this is done turn your stirrups in the direction they would go if you were riding and shove the broom or stick to hold them.
+Take a oil of your choice or water and lather or wet up the backside of your fenders.
+Once this is done, turn your stirrups in the direction they would go if you were riding and use the broom or stick to hold both in place overnight by inserting it through both stirrups.